chanchanngann/airflow-on-ecs/README.md

 # Airflow on AWS ECS Fargate

-This project deploys Apache Airflow on AWS ECS Fargate using the Celery Executor and Terraform.
+This exercise deploys Apache Airflow on AWS ECS Fargate using the Celery Executor and Terraform.
 The objective is to evaluate a scalable Airflow architecture that supports distributed task execution, Git-based DAG deployment while maintaining a fully containerized and serverless infrastructure.

 Finally, a simple dag is deployed on Airflow to integrate dbt for data transformation in Snowflake.
 ## Architecture Goals